edmekit/embedding/README.md

 - digitalRead() *reads* the state of the eneergy while digitalWrite() literally lets you write the energy.

 - played around  a ton of states

+- learned this ? shorthand for if-else in C++ lmao